microsoft/fast/specs/text-area/text-area.md

 | with label | ![](./images/text-area-label.png)

 *Slot Names*
-- default - the content of the text area.
+- default - There will no slot in the template here, but the textarea children will act as the default slot.
 Unlike an input which stores a value and has no content, text area can have content which is treated as the value.
 This content must always be text.
 - label - the label content

 *Host Classes*